yifanyin11/yifanyin11.github.io/index.md

 _Nov.
 2021 – Dec.
 2021_

 * Designed and implemented an intelligent agent for game playing using deep Q reinforcement learning network
-* Background in Markvo Decision Process, Dynamic Programming, Deep Q-Networks, game playing, image processing
+* Background in Markov Decision Process, Dynamic Programming, Deep Q-Networks, game playing, image processing
 * Experience on constructing convolutional neural networks from scratch using PyTorch framework
 * Explored improvements in performance by researching on topics like Double Deep Q Learning, Experience Replay as well as stability and overestimation problems